 Firstly, we deploy temperature sensors in the primary living spaces.
 Then we place additional temperature sensors in the warmest place of the house, the conservatory.
 A corresponding sensor goes in the coldest part of the house, the outside north elevation.
 The roof void contains the final sensor as this space is often either a heat store.

 The whole process takes us very little time to set up.
-To set up the demonstration for IBM labs took less than a day.
-IBM Cloud allows us to rapidly build, test and deploy each version.
+Setting up the demonstration for IBM labs took less than a day.
+IBM Cloud allows us to rapidly build, test, and deploy each version.

 Where does this IoT project go from here?